-Liposuction Recovery Guide CT
+Liposuction Recovery Guide in Norwalk, CT

 Undergoing liposuction, also known as lipoplasty or suction-assisted lipectomy, can remove localized fat deposits from specific areas of the body (usually from the stomach, hips, lower back, arms or thighs) through a surgical suctioning device known as a cannula, which is a thin, hollow tube.
 While this procedure can provide great results and improve your confidence, it is important to understand what to expect during your recovery.
 This blog will guide you through the procedure and recovery process to help prepare you and provide additional tips for a comfortable, smooth recuperation.

 Liposuction is an outpatient procedure and requires sedation or a light general anesthesia depending on your goals and preferences.
 Once the anesthesia and takes effect, tiny incisions are made in the desired locations, and the cannula is used to gently suction out fat.
 The incisions are then closed using surgical sutures and skin adhesives.

 Recovery: What to Expect

 After your procedure, the treatment sites are wrapped in a compression garment to help with bruising and swelling.
 Most patients wear the garment for four weeks.
 Side effects during recovery include bruising, minimal discomfort, and swelling.
 Symptoms typically reduce within two weeks but can take several months to completely dissipate.
 Oral medication is prescribed to assist with discomfort.
 Patients usually resume work and light exercise within two weeks, depending on how they feel.

 The recovery period after liposuction will be different for every patient, so it is best to consult with your surgeon and communicate any questions or concerns that you have prior to your surgery.
 Dr. Rick Rosen is happy to discuss all of your cosmetic goals, medical history, and preferences during your consultation at his office in Norwalk, CT.
 Some tips to help ensure a comfortable recovery include: